 Thankfully, I found some ways to combat the negativity.
 These tips may not work for everyone, but they certainly got me through the day.
 I hope you’ll be able to use them in your workplace.

 #1: Deep breaths.
-This seems arbitrary but they really work!
-When you focus on your breathing, your mind clears.
+This seems arbitrary, but it really works!
+When you focus on your breathing your mind clears.

-#2: Remember why your purpose in that place.
+#2: Remember your purpose in that place.
 You are important in that workplace.
-Your position and your hard work is important to keep the flow going.
+Your position and hard work is important to keep the flow going.

 #3 God gave me this opportunity to have a job and save up money.
 I won’t let anyone take that from me.

 #4 Just because they are miserable, doesn’t mean I have to be as well.
 I can smile, and be happy.

 #5 During your breaks, go outside.
 Remove yourself from that environment when you get the chance.
 Renew your energy.